Commonsense Direct and Digital Marketing by Drayton Bird: Book Review & Takeaways

 The books audience doesn't end with just marketers — Bird also provides timeless, hard-won business wisdom for the entrepreneurial crowd.

-If you want to develop the chops to become a hard-nosed direct marketing pro, then do not skip Commonsense Direct and Digital Marketing.
-You can get it here, and in the meantime check out my favorite lessons below:
+If you want to develop the chops to become a hard-nosed direct marketing pro, or you just want to become a more punchy, compelling writer, then do not skip Commonsense Direct and Digital Marketing.
+You can get it here, and in the meantime check out my favorite takeaways below:

 1.)
 “Some advertising is so likable it obscures the merits of the product”